-Now that you know what kind of lighting you should be looking for, you can move on to how bright your lights should be and how many you will need.
+Now that you know what kind of lighting you should be looking for, let’s talk about how bright your lights should be and how many you will need.

 If you want overhead lighting, up to seventy-five watts will work best.
 If you opt for sconce lighting, or something that goes on the wall rather than the ceiling, you’ll want something less intense, closer to sixty watts.
 However, if you are lighting a half bathroom you can go even lower, down to forty-five.

 Sometimes people are worried about having too many lights.
 Too much light can cause eye strain, or it can appear too harsh on the skin.
-With the tips we have provided, these issues can be avoided.
 One of the most common lighting mistakes is having too little, as opposed to too much.
 Always opt for more with attention to the quality of the light bulb.
 If you’re choosing the right fixture and placement—and the right kind of bulb—you can make a luxurious, timeless bathroom.